 -In the case of agricultural goods, Moldova can accept quite short transition periods of up to 3 years for such products like cereals, hides, skins, furs, oilseed, and oleaginous fruits.
-The longest transition periods (around 10 years) are advisable for some agro-food products, including butter, pastry, cakes, preparations biscuits, food and sugar confectionery.
-And there is a group of inbetween products, which are auite competitively produced by Moldova but at the same time are going to meet equally competitive products originating from the EU, including wine. spirits, vegetable preparations, tobacco products, jams and other products.
+The longest transition periods (around 10 years) are advisable for some agro-food products, including butter, pastry, cakes, biscuits, food preparations and sugar confectionery.
+And there is a group of inproducts, which between quite competitively produced by Moldova but at the same time are going to meet equally competitive products originating from the EU, including wine. spirits, vegetable preparations, tobacco products, jams and other products.
 For these products, a transition period towards full trade liberalization should be shorter than for those with comparative disadvantages, but longer than for products with comparative advantages and target the interval of 4-7 years.